nrs-org/novelslop/content/vol_01/chap_09.typ

   // She took a brief look around.
 There were some girls clumped together,
   // definitely looking at her.

-  Embarassed by the whole ordeal, she rushed to change her shoes, as quick as possible to leave the scene.
+  Embarrassed by the whole ordeal, she rushed to change her shoes, as quick as possible to leave the scene.
 Mona tried not to act too suspicious, just to be no less shady than a killer fleeing from the crime scene.